 The therapist will uses light pressure techniques to assess disruptions and restrictions in the fascial system and in the flow of the cerebrospinal fluid.
 Fascia is a layer of tissue which runs throughout your entire body and surrounds every structure.
 Restrictions in the fascia can indicate disruption within the central nervous system.
 By relieving the tension in the nervous system tissue the related muscles and organs naturally release stress which, in turn, improves function.
 Patients often feel a sense of deep relaxation.

-- Fibromyalgia and Chronic Fatigue
+- Chronic pain

 Is Craniosacral Therapy right for everyone?